Datavail

 Datavail is a database, application, and analytics service provider based in Broomfield, Colorado.
 The company provides services for DB2, Oracle, SQL, and MySQL databases.
 According to Inc., the company is the largest provider of remote database administration services in North America.
 Scott Frock serves as the company's CEO.
-Datavail has offices in India, Sri Lanka, and Canada.
+Datavail has offices in India, Colombia, and Canada.

 History

 Datavail was founded as a spin-off from Stratavia in 2008.
 In November, Datavail moved its headquarters from downtown Denver, Colorado to Broomfield, Colorado.
 The company managed 7,000 databases for 47 corporate clients that year.
 In November 2010, Datavail appointed Mark Perlstein as CEO.
 In 2022, former COO, Scott Frock, was promoted to CEO of the company.

+Datavail was acquired by private equity firm CIVC Partners in January 2024.

 Acquisitions

 The company acquired Blue Gecko, a Seattle-based managed service provider, in July 2012.
-Blue Gecko began operating as a subsidiary of Datavail after the acquisition.
+Blue Gecko operated as a subsidiary of Datavail after the acquisition.

 In November 2021, the company acquired Skybridge Global.
 In January 2017, Datavail acquired Navantis, a Toronto-based company that specializes in Microsoft applications.
 In March, Datavail acquired Advanced EPM Consulting, Inc., an information technology company.
 Later that year, in July 2017, Datavail announced the acquisition of Accelatis, an enterprise performance management software platform company.